fslurrehman/cb/README.md

 # Welcome to the source code of http://civil.builders website.

-Following guide will show how to reproduce my website.
 You can edit it with your own need.
 It is made in hugo static page engine with academic theme.
-Go through following steps to reproduce this website:
+Download this repo and use hugo to update this site as per your requirements or to continue this site from your repo and domain name.
+Following are some guide for publishing hugo sites:

 ## Hugo

 Steps for windows:
-Install scoop in powershell then install hugo as: to install hugo: scoop install hugo to update hugo: scoop update hugo
+01. Install scoop in powershell
+02. Then install hugo as using:
+   `scoop install hugo`
+03. To update hugo:
+   `scoop update hugo`